-To determine whether the size of the Governing Body should be expanded, time is needed to learn about the scope and size of EDAM, including the number of participants, both at the outset and as it may evolve.
+outset and as it may evolve.
 The Charter for EIM Governance requires a governance re-evaluation begin "[n]o later than June 2026 ... in light of accumulated experience and changed circumstances."
 By the time this review takes place, and assuming that EDAM is in operation, everyone will have a better sense of whether the Governing Body's workload is sufficient to justify an increase in size and whether the benefits would be worth the additional cost in terms of both dollars and the time of the Nominating Committee and CAISO staff.
-We thus propose no changes to the current timeline and instead recommend that this planned re-evaluation include whether the size of the Governing Body should be expanded.
+We thus proposed no changes to the current timeline and instead recommended that this planned re-evaluation include whether the size of the Governing Body should be expanded.

-Regarding compensation, we again observe that this is a complex issue that involves consideration of factors that are beyond the GRC's knowledge, such as the amount and payment structures used for comparable positions on similar boards of non-profit corporations.
+Regarding compensation, we again observed that this is a complex issue that involves consideration of factors that are beyond the GRC's knowledge, such as the amount and payment structures used for comparable positions on similar boards of non-profit corporations.
 Moreover, the compensation of the Governing Body is determined by the Board, and is linked to the Board's own compensation.
 As noted in the Straw Proposal, the last time the Board had a third party compile a market survey and proposed changes to the Governing Body's compensation was in 2018.
-Given the amount of change that both the WEIM and the labor market have experienced since that time and the ongoing work that development of EDAM market design entails, an updated study on Governing Body compensation seems warranted in the near future.
-So that the Board has the information it needs, we propose that management should arrange for a study in 2023 to evaluate whether the compensation of the Governing Body is commensurate with similar bodies, and whether compensation could be an obstacle to finding qualified candidates in the future.
+Given the amount of change that both the WEIM and the labor market have experienced since that time and the ongoing work that development of EDAM market design entails, an updated study on Governing Body compensation in the near future seemed warranted.
+So that the Board has the information it needs, we proposed that management should arrange for a study in 2023 to evaluate whether the compensation of the Governing Body is commensurate with similar bodies, and whether compensation could be an obstacle to finding qualified candidates in the future.